userexperior-technologies/integration-guide/docs/android.md

 This API resumes the recording if it is paused.

 `isRecording()` method returns the status of the SDK recording whether the SDK is active mode or in-active mode.
-The boolean value true indicates that the SDK is active and false indicates that the user is in-active.
+The boolean value `true` indicates that the SDK is active and `false` indicates that the SDK is in-active.

 ```
 boolean isRecording()